Raleigh Summer Youth Employment

 Summer Youth Employment Program PSA

-To be eligible, a teen must live within the city limits of Raleigh and be at least 15 and no older than 18 as of May 31, 2018.
-To prove age and residency, applicants must submit a clear photocopy of a North Carolina driver’s license, learner’s permit or NC state identification card.
-(Copiers will NOT be available at the interview sites.)
+To be eligible, a teen must live within the City limits of Raleigh and be at least 15 and no older than 18 as of May 31, 2019.
+To prove age and residency, applicants must submit a clear photocopy of a North Carolina driver’s license, learner’s permit or North Carolina state identification card (copiers will NOT be available at the interview sites).
 Documentation must be provided at the time of interview.
 School identification cards will NOT be accepted.
 The correct online application must be completed and submitted before an eligible applicant can be interviewed.

 Types of Jobs